pi-apps/pi-platform-docs/payments.md

 **Phase II - User interaction and blockchain transaction**

-At this stage, the payment dialog becomes interactive and enables the user to confirm the transaction, sign it, and submit it to the Pi blockchain.
+At this stage, the payment dialog becomes interactive and enables the user to confirm the transaction, sign it, and submit it to the Pi Blockchain.

 You do not have anything to do at this stage, everything is handled by the Pi Apps Platform and the Pi Wallet.